-In total, 82 out of the 88 IT-value activities/categories (i.e., 25 IT-value types used for preliminary coding plus 63 IT-value activities used for final coding) were allocated to either one of the three customer-value disciplines or one of the four organizational-value categories.
+In total, 82 out of the 88 IT-value types/activities (i.e., 25 IT-value types used for initial coding plus 63 IT-value activities from the selected articles used for final coding) were allocated to either one of the three customer-value disciplines or one of the four organizational-value categories.
 Just one activity matched two organizational aspects.
-Further, five out of the 88 IT-value activities/categories from the data collection could neither be allocated to a customer-value type nor to an organizational-value type.
-The activities "Enhance competitiveness or create strategic advantage" and "Enable the organization to catch up with competitors" were not applicable-they refer to competitiveness but not to value.
-The transactional benefit from Mirani and Lederer (1998) "Increase return on financial assets" represents a performance indicator, which is not a value, but a result of value creation.
-"Performance improvement" remained unallocated for the same reason.
-From a customer's viewpoint, vendor lock-ins do not create value; on the contrary, they may generate extra costs when switching to another vendor's products due to long-binding contracts, license costs, or proprietary technology.
+Further, five out of the 88 IT-value types/activities from the data collection could neither be allocated to a customer-value category nor to an organizational-value category.
+In the initial coding stage, the item "lock-in effects/switching costs" could not be assigned to any IT-value category because they do not create value (Mata et al., 1995).
+On the contrary, they may generate extra costs for customers when switching to another vendor's products due to long-binding contracts, license costs, or proprietary technology.
 However, the means to lock-in a customer may relate to the value discipline "customer intimacy."
 For example, the lock-ins displayed from Amit and Zott (2001) clearly indicate relationship attributes of "customer intimacy": customers gain value from a larger customer network or from trust and customization.